zackmacharia/Utilities/README.md

 Automated Tasks Details:
 * Clones remote GitHub reposistory
 * Creates a new python3 virtualenvironment
+### Example: Creating a new environment for user zackmacharia and repo name demo
+#### Command: python envSetup.py zackmacharia demo

 ## TAIL
 This utility takes a sequence or an iterator and returns the last items specified by an integer passed as input